mawenbao/gofeed/README.md

 **NOT FINISHED YET**

 gofeed parses some web pages into full-text feed.
 This simple program is written when I start to learn golang.
-So it may be buggy and not ready to use currently.
+So it may not be ready to use currently.

 ## Install